thomasfredericks/MicroParam/README.md

 > The project is currently highly a work in progress.
 > The API might change between releases.

+## Design Philosophy

+### Why Paramers Do Not Have Names

+Parameters in MicroParam do not carry names internally.
+This design is intentional for several reasons:
+- Memory Efficiency – By omitting names, each parameter uses less memory.
+This is especially important in embedded or resource-constrained environments.
+- Performance – Operations on unnamed parameters (e.g., setting, getting, mapping) are faster since there is no need to manage string data or perform lookups by name.
+- Controlled Exposure – Names are only needed when parameters are exposed externally (e.g., via bindings).
+This allows you to selectively expose only the parameters you want, keeping internal data private and clean.

+Names are only assigned **when binding parameters** (using `MicroParamBind` or `MicroParamBinder`) because that is the only time they are needed—for external interfaces, UI exposure, or network interaction.
+Internal operations remain fast and lightweight, without the overhead of storing or searching names.

 ## Structs and Classes

 ### MicroParam